epistulae/Interactive-Lab-Hub/Lab 5/README.md

 \
 &nbsp;

 These are two connected LED tactile buttons on a Sparkfun QWIIC button breakout.
-The breakout boards have the addresses set up on the back side to use different addresses (Note: breakout board has 4 addresses, so I can do 4 of these (maybe 5?), matching how the capacitor sensor layout), so I can chain them together.
+The breakout boards have the addresses set up on the back side to use different addresses (Note: breakout board has 4 addressable bits, so I can chain 16 max), so I can chain them together.
 This version of input only allows for daily tracking.

 If I also use tactile buttons for brightness, perhaps just one button to cycle through the modes would be sufficient.